Navigation

 Overview

-The Load More pattern allows users to request additional content dynamically rather than loading everything upfront.
-It enhances performance and user experience by reducing initial page load times while providing seamless access to more content when needed.
+Load More lets users request additional content dynamically instead of loading everything upfront.
+This pattern cuts initial page load times and gives users seamless access to more content when they need it.

 Build Effort